xycdaimi/ComfyUI-More-Users/README.md

 ## ⚠️ Disclaimer

-*While **ComfyUI Sentinel** enhances security for ComfyUI, it **does not guarantee absolute protection**.
+*While **ComfyUI More Users** enhances security for ComfyUI, it **does not guarantee absolute protection**.
 Security is about risk mitigation, not elimination.
 Users are responsible for implementing their own security measures.*

 ***Use at your own discretion.***